flux-iac/tofu-controller/docs/branch-planner/branch-planner-getting-started.md

 #### Secret

-Branch Planner uses the referenced Secret with a `token` field that acquires the API token to fetch pull request or merge request information.
+Branch Planner uses the referenced Secret for authentication.
+The auth type is detected automatically from the keys present in the Secret.

+##### API Token (GitHub PAT or GitLab Token)

+The simplest option.
+Use a GitHub Personal Access Token, a GitLab Project Access Token, or a GitLab Group Access Token.
+For production Flux clusters, prefer Project/Group Access Tokens over personal tokens.

 For GitHub: